-I was only ten years old when I had first been told about the monster.
-It was a normal evening at my house – my mom and I awaited my father’s arrival and I helped her cook dinner.
-I look back on these memories fondly as I enjoyed my mother’s company and was delighted whenever my father came home each night.
-I had a picture-perfect childhood, save one peculiarity.
-Whatever resided in the pantry would reveal itself, if only audibly, that very night.
+I was ten years old when I first became aware of the monster’s presence.
+It was a normal evening at home; my mother and I awaited my father’s arrival and I helped her out with dinner preparations.
+I look back on these memories fondly – I loved cooking with my mom and was overjoyed whenever my father came home from work.
+I had what some would consider a picture-perfect childhood, save for one peculiarity.
+The thing that resided in the pantry would audibly reveal itself that very night.

 “There it goes again, scratching at the pantry door.”

-“I can’t be certain, sweetie, but it’s been here ever since we moved in.
-Sometimes it scratches at the door, other times it knocks food off of the shelves.
-Some nights it doesn’t make a sound at all.”
+“I’m not too sure, sweetie, but it’s been here ever since we moved in.
+Sometimes it scratches at the door, other times it will knock food off the pantry shelves.
+Some nights, it doesn’t make a sound at all.”

 “It’s nothing to be scared of, honey.”

 “Is it something… bad?”
 I asked.